automl/learning_environments/README.md

 Several scripts in the experiments folder make use of the three-level optimization approach.
 - outer loop: BOHB
-- middle loop: GTN-RL
+- middle loop: NES (in scripts referred to as "GTN-RL")
 - inner loop: RL

 During parallelization, the logic is as follows: A single BOHB master orchestrates several BOHB workers (done by the BOHB package).
-Every BOHB worker corresponds to a GTN-RL master and every GTN-RL master (GTN_master.py) orchestrates several GTN-RL workers
+Every BOHB worker corresponds to a NES master and every NES master (referred to as "GTN" -> see GTN_master.py) orchestrates several NES workers
 (GTN_worker.py) via file IO.
-In each GTN-RL outer loop the GTN-RL master writes an individual input file and an input check file
-(the latter just prevents the first file from being read too early) to all of its GTN-RL works.
-After they finished calculations, they write a result file and a result check file, which is then read again by the GTN-RL master.
+In each NES outer loop the NES master writes an individual input file and an input check file (the latter just prevents the first file from being read too early) to all of its NES works.
+After they finished calculations, they write a result file and a result check file, which is then read again by the NES master.

-To ensure that the individual files can be distinguished, every GTN-RL master and worker can be uniquely identified by a combination of its BOHB-ID (assigned to the GTN-RL master and all GTN-RL workers of a single BOHB worker) and its ID (assigned individually to each GTN-RL worker).
-The general file types for file IO between GTN-RL master and GTN-RL workers thus are:
+To ensure that the individual files can be distinguished, every NES master and worker can be uniquely identified by a combination of its BOHB-ID (assigned to the NES master and all NES workers of a single BOHB worker) and its ID (assigned individually to each NES worker).
+The general file types for file IO between NES master and NES workers thus are:
 ```
 <BOHB-ID>_<ID>_input.pt
 <BOHB-ID>_<ID>_input_check.pt
 <BOHB-ID>_<ID>_result.pt
 <BOHB-ID>_<ID>_result_check.pt
 ```
-Many scripts allow the BOHB-ID to be chosen manually whereas the ID for the different GTN-RL workers must span the range [0,X] with X as the number of GTN-RL workers per GTN-RL master.
+Many scripts allow the BOHB-ID to be chosen manually whereas the ID for the different NES workers must span the range [0,X] with X as the number of NES workers per NES master.

 ### Example

-To start a BOHB script (in this example: experiments/GTNC_evaluate_cartpole_params.py) with two BOHB workers (i.e. two GTN-RL master) and 3 GTN-RL slaves per GTN-RL master, execute the following procedure:
+To start a BOHB script (in this example: experiments/GTNC_evaluate_cartpole_params.py) with two BOHB workers (i.e. two NES master) and 3 NES slaves per NES master, execute the following procedure:

 - ensure that the values in the loaded config file (look up the .py file to see which yaml file is loaded) are set to proper values:
 ```